AMC Hornet

-Origins of the "Hornet" name
+The "Hornet" name

-Hudson introduced the first Hornet in 1951 as a performance model featuring the Hudson's new "H-145" engine.
+Hudson Motor Car Company introduced the first Hornet in 1951 as a performance model featuring the automaker's new "H-145" engine.
 The automaker formed a stock car racing team centered on the car, and the "Fabulous Hudson Hornet" soon became famous for its wins and stock-car title sweeps between 1951 and 1954.
-The Hornet inspired Paul Newman's Doc Hudson character.
+Hornets "dominated stock car racing in the early-1950s, when stock car racers actually drove regular production stock cars."
+The Hudson Hornet car inspired Paul Newman's Doc Hudson movie character.

-American Motors retained rights to the 'Hornet' name during Automotive Manufacturer Association ban on factory-supported racing from 1957 until 1962, and was dormant from 1958 until 1969.
+American Motors retained rights to the "Hornet" name during the Automobile Manufacturers Association (AMA) resolution on factory-supported racing from 1957 until 1962.
+This was initiated by the AMA to limit the auto industry's horsepower race and corporate sponsorship of racing to glamorize speed or performance.
+Thus, the Hornet was dormant from 1958 until 1969 when AMC introduced a new compact car line for the 1970 model year.

+The Hornet name has since become steeped in history, not only for being a motorsport legend that was later immortalized in movies, but also because it was a "game changer" for AMC as the compact-size Hornet platform became the base for new market segments.

 The rights to the "Hornet" nameplate were then passed to Chrysler with that company's acquisition of AMC in 1987.

-The nameplate has been through several potential uses since then and has been reintroduced for the 2023 model year as a compact SUV marketed under the Dodge brand.
+The nameplate has been through several unrealized uses by Chrysler since then.
+The Hornet nameplate was reintroduced for the 2023 model year as a compact SUV marketed under the Dodge brand.

 AMC Hornet development

-The Hornet's styling was based on the AMC Cavalier and Vixen show cars.
-The Hornet, as well as the Ford Maverick, were considered a response by the domestic automakers to battle with the imports.